Niketkumardheeryan/ML-CaPsule/Hindi_Letter_Classification/README.md

 # How to run locally

-install the necessary libraries using pip then open the project folder and
-Run following command :
+Install the necessary libraries using pip then open the project folder and run following command :

 ```python